neelSchwan/memory_machines_2025/README.md

 Using a single, pooled DynamoDB table keeps operations simpler, ( backups, permissions, indexing), and scales horizontally without needing to provide per-tenant database resources.
 Additionally, this design fits well with serverless patterns (Lambda + SQS + DynamoDB).
 DynamoDB also auto-scales storage and throughput, so we don't need to pre-provision capacities per tenant.

+## How I handled the "Crash Sim"

+Basically, system handles crashes through SQS's built-in retry mechanism and dead-letter queue configuration.
+When the worker Lambda fails to process a message (simulating a crash), SQS automatically retries up to 5 times based on the maxReceiveCount setting.
+If all retries fail, the message moves to the dead-letter queue for manual inspection and reprocessing.

+This prevents data loss during failures and allows the system to recover gracefully without blocking the ingestion pipeline.
+Additionally, the Lambda's idempotent processing makes sure that retried messages don't create any duplicate records in DynamoDB.

 ## Testing